muratk5n/thirdwave/en/README.md

 ---

-H2 View: "Africa could produce 30-60 million tonnes of hydrogen annually, with a $680bn to $1,300bn price tag, according to a joint report by Masdar and Abu Dhabi Sustainability Week"
+H2 View: "Africa could produce 30-60 million tonnes of hydrogen annually, with a 680bn to 1,300bn dollar price tag, according to a joint report by Masdar and Abu Dhabi Sustainability Week"

 ---